 23. The Witching Hour Halloween Tree

 This tree looks so ornate but if you look closely, it’s really just the perfect mix of really simple elements like pumpkin buckets and paper fall leaves.
 The witch’s hat on top is tilted at the perfect rakish angle.

 24. Spooky Jam-Packed Halloween Tree

-This spooky tree is jam-packed with ornaments, ribbons, spiders, and skeleton while a creepy life-sized doll stands watch.
+This spooktacular affair is jam-packed with ornaments, ribbons, spiders, and skeleton while a creepy life-sized doll stands watch.

 25. Halloween Extravaganza Tree

 You could go with a simple and minimal tree or you can go all out, like this Halloween Extravaganza Tree.
 The tree is filled with unique and spooky decorations, like the bouncy eyes on this tree.

 This video shows how to make your own version of a tree like this one.